AmirAbaskohi/Voice-Recognition/Readme.md

 The file name is the name of file you want to send to api for prediction.
 The file should exist in `tests` folder.

+# uWSGI

+`uWSGI` is a server application which speaks the `WSGI` specification.

+`WSGI` is a the abbriviation of `Web Server Gateway Interface` which is a server/app communication specification.

+`uwsgi` is `uWSGI` wire protocol.

 *Made By Amirhossein Abaskohi*